 “The IoT device management space is quite complex and until now has been less deeply understood than other technology sectors in IoT,” said Sam Hale, analyst and IoT implementation specialist, MachNation.
 “Our recommendations are based on extensive developer documentation review, hands-on product testing and countless live demos of IoT device management platforms.”

-According to Hale, “In order to capture the key trends in the ecosystem, we completed an in-depth analysis of the following vendors: ARM, Amazon Web Services, Axonize, Bosch, Cloud of Things, Cumulocity / Software AG, DevicePilot, Friendly Technologies, Huawei, Microsoft, Particle, PTC, Relayr / Proximetry, Sierra Wireless, SiteWhere, Telit, Thingsboard and Wind River.”
+According to Hale, “In order to capture the key trends in the ecosystem, we completed an in-depth analysis of the following device management platform (DMP) vendors: ARM, Amazon Web Services, Axonize, Bosch, Cloud of Things, Cumulocity / Software AG, DevicePilot, Friendly Technologies, Huawei, Microsoft, Particle, PTC, Relayr / Proximetry, Sierra Wireless, SiteWhere, Telit, Thingsboard and Wind River.”